Usage

 The dropdown list displays available file formats alongside their associated file extensions.
 If a file format contains multiple file extensions, the first is selected by default, but you may also choose a different extension (by clicking on it or pressing Tab).

-For now, the dropdown only contains a fixed list of file formats provided by GIMP and some recognized third-party plug-ins.
-However, you can still enter a file extension not in the list in case you use an unrecognized file format plug-in.
+For now, the dropdown only contains a fixed list of file formats provided by GIMP.
+However, you can still enter a file extension not in the list in case you use a third-party file export plug-in.

 Export Options